MarkSeliverstov/MFF-bachelor-work/logs.md

 ## 22.03.2024 (14:00)

-- [ ] Add some abstract entities defined by user
+- [?]
+Add some abstract entities defined by user - how we want to convert and use it?
-- [ ] Using config file instead of vscode settings
+- [1/2] Using config file instead of vscode settings - using the same config file for the server and the extension (currently only for the server, for extension it is more difficult)
 - [x] Cnnect extractor and server - it is backend no where is server and cli app

-- 27.03 Write updates
+- [x] 27.03 Write updates

 ## Writing